 Recommended Online Tax Services for Students:

-Students and parents need to have a conversation to establish dependency status.
+You’ll need to have a conversation with your parents or guardians to establish your dependency status.
 If you’re a student and your parents are claiming you as a dependent, you aren’t eligible to claim deductions or credits yourself.
-So before you file, confirm whether or not your parents will be claiming you as a dependent on their taxes this year.

 According to the IRS, your parents can claim you as a dependent until you are 19, but once you’re a student, that dependency status can be extended until you’re 24.
 If this is the case, you can still file taxes, but you need to indicate that someone else can claim you as a dependent on your tax return.
-And you can’t claim any credits or deductions your parents are already taking.
+Furthermore, you can’t claim any credits or deductions your parents are already claiming on their return.

 If you’re away at school, ask your parents to keep an eye out for any documents that get sent to your permanent address instead of to you at school.
 If possible, write a list of everyone who would send you a document.
 Contact these institutions to confirm your correct address, including spelling and apartment number, so they are sure to be sent to the correct place.
 Some of these forms and documents are available online.

-- Form 8863: You’ll need this to see if you qualify for education credits, including the American Opportunity Credit and the Lifetime Learning Credit.
-Here is a .pdf version of Form 8863 with directions on how to complete it.
+Form 8863: You’ll need this to see if you qualify for education credits, including the American Opportunity Credit and the Lifetime Learning Credit.
+Here is an example of Form 8863 with directions on how to complete it.